jun097kim/drpet/README.md

 # Dr.Pet

 Dr.Pet is a vet-to-pet owner online consultation and reporting platform.
+Some of the digital prototypes (Home Page, Landing Page for Vet and Pet Owner) have been developed with React.

 ## Digital Prototype